claudioescobar/docker-oracle-xe-fast/README.md

       docker-oracle-xe-fast/18.4.0

-- execute the command below on the root of this repo:
+- execute the command below on the root of this repository:

       ./buildDockerImage.sh  -v 18.4.0 -f